SharkSnack/shiren-5/content/system/gameplay-basics.md

 Weapons, Shields:

 - First item is the base.
-Runes and upgrade value of subsequent items are added to it.<br/>(Example: Katana first, Scythe+1 second → Katana+1 with <span class="greenText">Anti-Plant</span> rune)
+Runes and upgrade value of subsequent items are added to it.
+    - Example: Katana first, Scythe+1 second → Katana+1 with <span class="greenText">Anti-Plant</span> rune.
-- Each item has a "rune count", and no more runes can be added once you reach the limit.<br/>(Example: Katana has 4 rune slots)
+- Each item has a "rune count", and no more runes can be added once you reach the limit.
+    - Example: Katana has 4 rune slots.
-- Innate runes get stronger as the item levels up, but runes are always equal to Lv1 effect.<br/>(Example: Lv4 Scythe = 210%, Lv4 Katana with <span class="greenText">Anti-Plant</span> rune = 135%)<br/>→ [Rune Multipliers](/system/synthesis-runes#multipliers)
+- Innate runes get stronger as the item levels up, but runes are always equal to Lv1 effect.
+    - Example: Lv4 Scythe = 210%, Lv4 Katana with <span class="greenText">Anti-Plant</span> rune = 135%.<br/>→ [Rune Multipliers](/system/synthesis-runes#multipliers)

 Staves:

 - Adds use counts together.
-Can only combine same name staves.<br/>(Example: Knockback Staff [3] first, Knockback Staff [4] second → Knockback Staff [7])
+Can only combine same name staves.
+    - Example: Knockback Staff [3] first, Knockback Staff [4] second → Knockback Staff [7].

 #### Different Category Synthesis